 CWE-595: Comparison of Object References Instead of Object Contents

 In Python, the == operator is implemented by the __eq__ method on an object [python.org data model 2023].
 For built-in types like int and str, the comparison is implemented in the interpreter.
 The main issue comes when implementing custom classes, where the default implementation compares object references using the is operator.
 The is operator compares the identities of the objects, equivalent to id(obj1) == id(obj2).
-The id function is built into Python, and in the CPython interpreter, the standard implementation, it returns the object’s memory address [de Langen 2023].
+In CPython, this is their memory address.
+Everything in Python is an object, and each object is stored at a specific memory location [de Langen 2023].

 You want to implement the __eq__ method on a class if you believe you ever want to compare it to another object or find it in a list of objects.
 Actually, it is so common that the dataclasses.dataclass decorator by default implements it for you [dataclasses — Data Classes — Python 3.11.4 documentation].